GitHub Sync

 Limitations

-• One repository per organization, syncing with a single branch
+• One repository per workspace, syncing with a single branch

 • Markdown and YAML only in the specified directories